e55o/news-api/README.md

 To get a token, the user needs to be registered.

-Once a user registers, his data will be stored to the `users` table in the `newsdb`
+Once a user registers, his data will be stored to the `users` table in the `newsdb` with a default role `USER`, for simplicity we are only using one role.

-Once registered, the user needs to sign in, in the response of the sign in endpoint the user will receive a JWT token
+Once registered, the user needs to sign in, to receive a JWT token that will last based on the JWT expiration date (ms)

 Then the user can use this token to call the protected endpoints.

 ### API documentation:

-Call the registration API:
+Registration API:
 ```curl
 POST /api/public/users/signup
 ```